Questions about GEO, our research, and how we work.

 Every answer starts with a clear position, then adds the context a buyer or operator needs.

-GEO is the practice of making your pages more likely to be cited by AI engines such as ChatGPT, Gemini, and Google AI Overviews.
-It builds on SEO, but it focuses on the signals that affect whether AI systems quote your content, not just whether a page ranks in search.
+GEO makes your pages more likely to be cited by AI engines such as ChatGPT, Gemini, Claude, and Google AI Overviews.
+It builds on SEO, but the goal is different: get quoted in the answer, not only ranked in search.

-That includes answer-first structure, question-led headings, freshness cues, schema, and the trust signals that make a page feel safe to extract from.
+That means answer-first sections, question-led headings, freshness cues, schema, and trust signals.
 Strong SEO helps you get discovered.
 GEO helps you get used.

-No. You need to add to it.
-Your SEO foundation still matters because AI engines value authority, backlinks, and domain trust, but AI also looks at signals that traditional SEO often ignores, such as content structure, visible freshness, and how easy a page is to extract into a direct answer.
+No. You add to it.
+SEO still matters because AI engines value authority, backlinks, and domain trust.
+AI also looks at signals traditional SEO often misses: content structure, visible freshness, and whether the page can be extracted into a direct answer.

 Yes.
-Ranking first on Google does not guarantee that AI systems will cite you.
-Our research and third-party studies both point to a gap between traditional rankings and AI visibility because AI engines use a different mix of signals when deciding what to quote.
+Ranking first on Google does not guarantee an AI citation.
+Our research and third-party studies show a gap between organic rankings and AI visibility because AI engines use a different mix of citation signals.

 Who is Cited, and why are we not a dashboard business?